kurethedead/Chain3Unreal/README.txt

 Caveats:
 - Do NOT add an empty StreamingAssets/ folder when you package your project (i.e. what Unity/Godot games are doing), since the CHAIN launcher will attempt to read/write save files from there, which this plugin does not handle.
 - After you package your project, your .exe file should be in the top level directory.
-For example, if my node is T1, then my folder structure would be:
+For example, if my node is T1, then my zipped folder structure would be:
-	- T1
+	- T1.zip
 		- MyGame.exe
 		- MyGame/
 		- Engine/
         - etc.
-			- Do not have your folder structure be T1 -> Windows -> MyGame.exe.
-The CHAIN launcher will run your game successfully but not write save files to the location the plugin is looking at.